-(This links to Question 3.5.)
+(This links to Question 4.5.)

-7. Patient Information
+8. Patient Information

-7.1 How does a patient obtain a KIS?
+8.1 How does a patient obtain a KIS?

-A GP will create a KIS for the patient if required.
-It will be the responsibility of the GP to explain to the patient how the KIS works, how it will be updated, and who will have access to it.
+A GP can create a KIS for the patient if required.
+It is the responsibility of the GP to explain to the patient how the KIS works, how it will be updated, and who will have access to it.
 If the patient is happy for their information to be shared with other NHS staff and gives consent, the GP can then set up the KIS for the patient.
-Patient information leaflets and posters about KIS will be available for practices.
+A Patient Leaflet, Patient FAQ's and Patient Poster about KIS are available for practices.